-The fourth son of William the Conqueror, Henry, was born in 1069, Selby, England.
+The fourth son of William the Conqueror, Henry I of England, was born around 1069, in Selby, England.
 In 1066, William had overthrown King Harold II at the Battle of Hastings.
 As the youngest son, the prince’s older brothers, Robert Curthose and William Rufus were destined to rule.
 Upon their father’s death in 1087, Robert became the duke of Normandy and William, the king of England.
 As a result, Henry was left landless and with only 5,000 pounds of silver.

 Although Robert and William II were supposed to be allies, they instead treated each other with hostility.
 From 1089 – 1096, Robert attempted to seize the English throne.
 In response, William attempted to subjugate Normandy.
 The quarrel only resolved when Robert mortgaged his duchy to William for funds.
 The duke hoped to join the First Crusade and desperately needed money.